Despite BCS shakeup, Seminoles, Crimson Tide remain atop Performance Index

 Ohio State is once again 11th.

-Though Alabama's national championship hopes are all but dashed, it still might have a shot at finishing atop the index for the second straight season.
+Though Alabama's national championship hopes are dashed, it still might have a shot at finishing atop the index for the second straight season.
 The Crimson Tide are 1.85 points behind the Seminoles and cut their deficit by 0.42 from last week after facing their fourth ranked opponent of the season.